FUE vs. FUT: The Complete Guide to Understanding Your Hair Transplant Options

 FUE Could Be Right For You If:

 If you like to style your hair, and have the option to wear it long or short, or if you’re a busy person and you want a no-fuss, permanent result, FUE vs. FUT will be the winner.
-Schedule your free consultation with Dr. Cory Torgerson, FUE hair transplant expert in Toronto.
+Schedule your no-obligation consultation with Dr. Cory Torgerson, FUE hair transplant expert in Toronto.
 He’ll examine you, factor in your goals and needs, then create a customized plan just for you.